JANUARY 18, 2007

 published opinion had resolved the relevant issue.

-In contrast, the 2nd, 7th, 9th and Federal Circuits maintained
+In contrast, the 2nd, 7th, 9th and Federal Circuits

 local rules prohibiting the citation of unpublished opinions to the